AbhiXverse/Solidity-journey/Day 16/How Uniswap Works.md

 Benefits of Uniswap's Design:

-- No Middleman - No trusted intermediary is needed, ensuring decentralized and trustle
+- No Middleman - No trusted intermediary is needed, ensuring decentralized and trustless trades
+- Permissionless - Anyone can create a liquidity pool, allowing for the exchanges of any pair of ERC-20 tokens
+- Security - Powered by smart contrsc